 The NHS is legally obliged under the Health and Social Care Act 2012 to reduce inequalities between patients and this includes improving access to healthcare services for travellers.
 According to the following NHS guidance, GPs must allow people without a permanent address (no fixed abode) to register at their practice when the practice is open to registering new patients, see the following link:

 Some GPs will register travelling boat dwellers without any hassle.
-Simply go and register and provide an address where you would like them to send you letters in the post.
+Simply go and register and provide an address where you would like your letters to go.
 If you don’t have an address, ask them to put down the address of the practice.
-To make it more likely that they register you when you go in, take a copy of this post and the document ‘who pays’ (the link is in the article) with you and going in person.
+It may help, when you go in person, if you take in a copy of this post and the document ‘who pays’ (the link is in the article).

 - Ask to talk to the GP or practice manager, if they are not around request that they phone you back and you want them to state the reasons in writing as to why they are refusing to let you register at the practice.